 What steps should I take if I'm arrested?

 First and foremost, do not resist arrest; it is in your best interests to simply state your name and information and then remain silent.
 Once you are taken into custody, inform the officers that you will not answer any questions until your attorney is present.
-It is crucial that you invoke your Fifth Amendment right and wait until you are represented by a knowledgeable lawyer who can advise you of which questions to answer and protect your rights.
+You must invoke your Fifth Amendment right and wait until you are represented by a knowledgeable lawyer who can advise you on which questions to answer and protect your rights.

 What does the court consider to be a probation violation?